A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Gorenstein curves over aligned admissible covers

+\begin{rem} Notice that $\Sigma^\prime$ is neither finer, nor coarser than the subdivision $\Sigma$ previously defined in \ref{dfn:alignmentsubdivision}.
+It is not finer, because $\lambda$ is insensitive to the comparison of values of $\lambda_i$ below $0$.
+It is not coarser, because cones of $\widetilde{\tropC}$ do not map surjectively to cones of $\Sigma$ - see Example \ref{exa:reduciblecore}.

-Note that, due to the existence of some simplicial (but not smooth) cones in the subdivision, in order for the lattice map to be surjective it may be necessary to perform a Kummer extension of the base logarithmic structure \cite[\S 4]{BV}:
+Notice also that $a$ is not simply a logarithmic blow-up in general.
+Indeed, due to the existence of some simplicial but not smooth cones in the subdivision, in order for the lattice map to be surjective it may be necessary to perform a Kummer extension of the base logarithmic structure \cite[\S 4]{BV}:

 as prescribed by the subdivision $\widetilde{\tropC}$ and the slopes of $\lambda$, see Figure \ref{fig:halfintegers}.
-This operation should be thought of as a generalised root stack construction, or generalising the presentation of a simplicial affine toric variety as the coarse moduli of $[\Aaff^n/G]$, $G$ the finite abelian group encoding the difference between the two lattices at stake. \end{proof}
+This operation should be thought of as a generalised root stack construction, or generalising the presentation of a simplicial affine toric variety as the coarse moduli of $[\Aaff^n/G]$, $G$ the finite abelian group encoding the difference between the two lattices at stake.
+This is different from the genus one case (it has to do with the appearance of slopes other than $1$ in $\lambda$), but it is nothing new with respect to \cite{Molcho}.